Huzaifa-Arif/Huzaifa-Arif.github.io/README.md

 Hi My name is Huzaifa Arif and I am a third year PhD student at Rensselaer Polytechnic Institute.
 My advisor in [Dr. Alex Gittens](http://www.cs.rpi.edu/~gittea/).
 My primary interests are in Trustworthy Machine Learning in Federated Setting.
 I completed my bachelors from Lahore University of Managments sciences in Electrical Engineering.
+I am currently working on projects related to fairness in federated learning and data leakage in foundation models from a theoretical standpoint.Please reach out to me to discuss ideas